Registration Confirmation

 The Members Milk Shed is open 7 days a week from 9AM – 6PM, early or later if using your unique access code, which will be provided to you after your initial visit.

-For first-time visitors to the member’s milk shed, we would like to meet you in person to answer any questions that you have and go over the process.
-Please feel free to text me (Michelle) at 503-729-1101, and I can meet you down there.
-If scheduling doesn’t allow, but you still want to stop by, we ask that you make sure to read the Frequently Asked Questions and let us know if any questions come up.
-If at any time you are interested in becoming a milkshare member and obtaining reserved weekly milk pickups, a sign will be posted on the wall by the milkshare list to let you know when there is availability you can also text Michelle to get added to the waitlist.
+For weekly milkshare holders, on your designated pick up day, a whiteboard will be posted on the wall by the reserved milkshare fridge.
+This list will indicate the shelf your milk is on and the designated quantity and lid color assigned for the week.
 Due to the number of weekly Milkshare requests, we will not be able to accommodate biweekly requests.
-We cap our milk sales at 16 gallons per day in order to ensure that I have an adequate supply for all my other products.
+We cap our milk sales at 15-17 gallons per day in order to ensure that I have an adequate supply for all my other products.
 In addition, during calving season, we will be limited on some dairy products due to drying off cows two months before calving.

 Payments must be made before leaving the milkshed; do not leave the shed without paying.